2008年11月13日 星期四

 Howard’s hands-off direction makes for an oddly bloodless viewing experience, with a lot of talk standing in for any fresh perspective (or frankly, much of a perspective at all) on the events." …

-"Howard is left [a]drift
+"Howard is left [a]drift,

 particularly in a sluggish first hour where, with the crucial interviews yet to begin, the historical context is painted in broad, CliffsNotes fashion, with a gallery of reconstructed talking-head interviews and distracting lookalike cameos (There’s Diane Sawyer!
 There’s Swifty Lazar!)

-significant internal character development."
+in place of significant internal character development."

 haggard (face & eyes)